 EN

-Stakeholder Interview - The Foundation for Setting Goals
+Stakeholder Interview - The Foundation for Setting Design Objectives

 Jan 21, 2025

-Similar to interviewing users, interviewing stakeholders can provide you with information about the project and ensure that you are not doing irrelevant work or wasting time on research that has already been conducted.
-We will consider stakeholders in the project and why you need to involve them in your project; how to do that and how you can use this important information in the design process and optimize output results.
+Like user interviews, interviewing stakeholders can provide you with information about the project and ensure that you're not doing irrelevant work or wasting time on research that has already been done.
+We will look at stakeholders in the project and why you need them to participate in your project; how to achieve that and how to use this important information in the design and optimization of outcomes.

 Stakeholders, who are they?

-Stakeholders refer to the parties involved in the project, which can be an individual, a group of people, or an organization that has an influence on the operations and success of a project.
-Therefore, when implementing a user research project, you should take the time to determine who the most important stakeholders for your design project are, and if possible, solicit their cooperation to help realize your design process.
+Stakeholders refer to the parties involved in the project.
+This can be an individual, a group of people, or an organization that influences the operation and success of a project.
+Therefore, when implementing a user research project, you should take the time to identify who the most important stakeholders for your design project are; if possible, solicit their collaboration to assist in realizing your design process.

 Anyone whose work will be affected by your research is a stakeholder, regardless of tenure or job title.
-They could be people such as customer service specialists who will carry a heavy burden of responsibility if the design or product experience is poor, or they could be silent partners who might take on significant work at the tail end of a project.
+This can include people like customer service experts, who will bear a heavy responsibility if the design or product experience is poor, or they could be silent partners who will undertake heavy work at the end of a project.

-The more relationships you have within an organization, the easier it is to identify your stakeholders.
-Depending on your team management or those with good knowledge of the organization can help you find the right people to get involved.
+The more relationships you have within an organization, the easier it will be to identify your stakeholders.
+Relying on your team management or people with good knowledge of the organization can help you find the right individuals to involve.

 Potential stakeholders for UX research include:

-• Making decisions about time, money, and resources
+• Those who make decisions about time, money, and resources

-• Participating in the product design process and user experience
+• Those involved in the product design process and user experience

-• Working based on the insights from your research
+• Those who will work based on the insights from your research

 When should you interview stakeholders?

-Stakeholder Interviews are an important tool in the early stages of product development, when you are trying to clarify your goals and plan your research.
+Stakeholder interviews are an important tool in the early stages of product development, when you are trying to define your goals and plan your research.

-Not only in the early stages, but for complex projects or those that take place over a long period, you should sit down and talk to stakeholders at least once in each phase of the product.
-This ensures that your research is on the right track, the whole team generates new ideas, and gathers any additional information that the project may need.
+Not only in the early stages, but for complex projects or those that take a long time, you should sit down and talk to stakeholders at least once in each phase of the product.
+This ensures your research is on the right track, the team generates new ideas, and collects any additional information that the project may need.

 What are the benefits of interviewing stakeholders?

 Stakeholders contribute to the success of your project.
 But what exactly do stakeholders in the project want?
 What do they need?
-For stakeholders, how do they define success?
+What does success look like for stakeholders?

-Project summaries and design requirements often include ambiguities that can lead to misunderstandings.
-It is not uncommon for stakeholders to have requirements that they do not articulate or document in the initial materials because they take them for granted or are not aware of them.
-Just like user interviews, interviewing stakeholders helps surface all such unmentioned goals, detailing and clarifying nuances that may get overlooked or scrambled during the work process.
+The project summary and design requirements often include ambiguities that can lead to misunderstandings.
+It's not uncommon for stakeholders to have requirements that they don't express or write down in initial documents because they assume these things are obvious, or because they are not aware of them.
+Like user interviews, interviewing stakeholders helps bring out all the unmentioned goals, detailing and clarifying nuances that might be forgotten or confused during the work process.

 2. Understanding limitations and needs

-What is the product vision?
+Product vision?
 What are the needs at this stage?
-What does the existing data look like?
-What might hinder the selling or marketing of the product?
+How is the existing data?
+What will hinder the sale or marketing of the product?
 What has worked well in the past?
-What has not succeeded?
+What has not been successful?

-Engaging stakeholders will provide you with a baseline of available resources and help you determine whether the intended research is necessary.
-It is quite possible that they have done some of their own data exploration, and they may even direct you to a database that can save you time and resources.
-On the other hand, interviewing stakeholders can also reveal their information shortcomings.
-Do they know nothing about user needs?
-Do some assumptions they are making really reflect what users need?
+Consulting with stakeholders will give you an initial basis about the existing resources and help you determine whether the intended studies are necessary.
+It's quite possible they have done some of their own data exploration and they may even guide you to a database that saves time and resources.
+On the other hand, interviewing stakeholders can also reveal limitations in their information.
+Are they unaware of user needs?
+Some assumptions they are making about users, are they actually needed?

-A part of the researcher’s job is to identify user goals that stakeholders are not focusing on or even recognizing.
+Part of the researcher’s job is to identify user goals that stakeholders overlook or don’t even realize.

-If you do your job well and are someone who genuinely cares about every aspect of the project, along with professionalism in your approach, you can often win them over.
-Addressing future issues becomes easier when there is trust and communication right from the start.
+If you do a good job and genuinely care about every aspect of the project, along with professionalism in your approach, you can often engage their participation.
+Addressing issues in the future becomes easier when there is trust and communication from the start.

-Even when stakeholders are involved in user experience research, they may still be skeptical of you (if you are new).
-Simply because it relates directly to resources, time, and costs incurred in their plans.
+Even when stakeholders participate in the user experience research process, they may still be skeptical about you (if you are a new addition).
+Simply because it directly relates to resources, time, and costs in their planning.

-Interviewing stakeholders is an opportunity for you to establish or maintain relationships with key players in the game, demonstrate interest in their goals, clarify each party's thoughts, and help everyone feel that they have contributed to the project.
+Interviewing stakeholders is an opportunity for you to establish or maintain relationships with key players, demonstrate interest in their goals, clarify each side’s thoughts, and help everyone feel that they have contributed to the project.

 Stakeholder interviews come with their own challenges.
-In terms of limitations, they are trivial compared to the values obtained.
-However, the following considerations should be taken when planning to interview stakeholders.
+In terms of limitations, they are minor compared to the value gained.
+However, consider the following when planning stakeholder interviews.

-The entire process takes time — and could be a lot of time.
-You can often manage the issue simply by scheduling your time so that you only need to conduct X interviews in Y time.
-Or you could shorten part of the interview process to finish on time or reasonably combine interviews together.
+The entire process takes time — possibly a lot of time.
+You can often manage the issue simply by scheduling your time so you only need to conduct X interviews during a period of Y. Alternatively, you can cut down parts of the interview process to finish on time or combine interviews in a sensible manner.

 2. Some stakeholders may not want to participate

 Some stakeholders are willing to advise you.
-Others show less interest.
-You will need to gauge their interest level in participating in the interview so as not to request more information than they are willing to share.
-Making sure that your interviews are well organized and conducted professionally will help foster confidence in you.
+Others are not very interested.
+You will need to gauge their level of interest in participating in interviews so you do not request more information than they are willing to provide.
+Ensuring that your interviews are well organized and conducted professionally will help instill confidence in you.

 3. Creating expectations

 When people participate in the research process, they tend to develop certain expectations.
-They want to see the results and have answers to their questions.
-Some stakeholders may even want to see the data or view videos from research sessions.
-Have a plan to communicate results throughout the research process and ensure that materials and reports are accessible to stakeholders.
+They want to see results and get answers to their questions.
+Some stakeholders may even want to know about data or see videos from the research sessions.
+Plan to communicate results throughout the research process and ensure that documents and reports are accessible to stakeholders.

 What Will You Ask Stakeholders?

-As with any research, the first thing you need to do is figure out your goals — what do you hope to understand from stakeholders?
-You should know what you cannot change to focus your research efforts elsewhere.
+As with any research, the first thing you need to do is identify your objectives — what do you hope to understand from the stakeholders?
+You should be aware of what you cannot change to focus your research efforts elsewhere.

-Here are some key topics to cover when you talk to stakeholders:
+Here are some important topics to address when you talk to stakeholders:

 1. What is this project?

-The more you know about the project or product and what the organization hopes to achieve from that project or product, the more you can ensure that your research is relevant.
+The more you know about the project or product and what the organization hopes to achieve from that project or product, the better you can ensure that the research is relevant.

-• What is the reason for carrying out this product/project?
+• What is the reason for undertaking this product/project?

 • What are the goals of the project?